keskiviikko 22. lokakuuta 2025

-| Sacred matrimony |
+Sacred matrimony

 This would happen on supposed genetic grounds, since clear problems have been shown to arise only in closed communities where cousin unions recur generation after generation, reducing genetic diversity — an entirely different phenomenon.

 The now widely discussed "Bradford study" is exactly about that.
 It examined one small, socially and genetically isolated community in Northern England, where cousin marriages had been perpetually repeated.
-Its findings are not applicable to the wider population, nor can they be used to claim genetic risk in ordinary cousin unions.
+Its findings are not applicable to the wider population, nor can they be used to claim risks in ordinary cousin unions.

-Common sense tells us that if the risk of anomalies had truly been significant, humankind would have been genetically devastated ages ago!
+Common sense tells us that if the risk of anomalies had truly been significant, our species would have been genetically devastated ages ago!
 After all, we are talking about humanity’s largest and longest-running natural experiments here: for thousands of years, across every continent, culture, and religion, first cousins have married and had children, yet no wave of congenital disorders has ever appeared.

-You see, all couples carry a baseline risk of up to 3% for having a child with a congenital condition or developmental disability.* The risk for first-cousin couples (4–6%) is actually similar to that for a 34-year-old mother (4–5%).
+You see, all couples carry a baseline risk of up to 3% for having a child with a congenital condition or developmental disability.* The risk for first-cousin couples (4–6%) is similar to that for a 34-year-old mother (4–5%).
 While some give birth even at a much older age, it's crucial to note that the risk for a 40-year-old mother is 6–8% and for a 50-year-old mother 10–15%.

 So whose children, then, have the “right” to be born?